 - Spectacle blind, spacer, and blind open/close position as per PEFS.

 - High point vents and low point drains have been provided for lines that will be hydro tested. (e.g. Inst.
 Air, Flare, Nitrogen lines may not be hydro tested, but pneumatically tested).

 - Orifice tapping orientation is as per instrument standard for gas and liquid lines.

 - Flow direction for items such as check valves, globe valves, strainers, etc. is clearly marked.

 - Isometric issued for Re-IFC to be marked with cloud and revision triangle.

 - General notes.

 Checking of Isometric Drawings

-Checking shall be done only on a hard print as per the colour code procedure by an experienced engineer/designer.
-Normally checklists are followed to ensure quality of the isometrics.
+Checking shall be done only on a hard print as per the color code procedure by an experienced engineer/designer.
+Normally checklists are followed to ensure the quality of the isometrics.